 Panic attacks can occur when you least expect it, and quickly.
 These attacks can also occur when something triggers your symptoms.
 A trigger can be a feared object or situation.
 There can be several different causes for panic attacks, including severe stress, major life transitions or events (new job, having a baby, divorce, etc.), excessive stimulant intake, and even medical issues.

 Panic disorders are characterized by recurrent and unexpected panic attacks.
 A panic attack is a sudden period of intense fear that occurs and escalates quickly.
-A common misconception around panic attacks is that they are visually and easily recognizable.
+A common misconception about panic attacks is that they are visually and easily recognizable.